TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 </div>

 ### Additional Resources REVIEW
 This section contains helpful links to other content.
-It isn't required, so consider i  t supplemental for if you need to dive deeper into something.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * [Kevin Powell](https://www.youtube.com/kepowob/search?query=pseudo) has a variety of videos on several of these topics if you'd like a deeper dive.
 * [The CSS Tricks Alamanc](https://css-tricks.com/almanac/selectors/) has a great reference for all pseudo-elements and selectors.
 It includes examples, extra resources and browser support charts.